jayanam/pbr_texture_mapper/README.md

 # PBR Texture Mapper

-With this addon you can create a PBR node setup for cycles or Eevee.
+With this Blender addon you can create a PBR node setup for cycles or Eevee.